Ripeness in viticulture: Flavor precursors and glycosides

 Flavor precursors are flavorless compounds that occur naturally in grapes as the result of normal metabolic activity of the grape vine.
 They are more abundant in grapes than the phenolic compounds known as flavonoids, and include compounds such monoterpenes, which contributes to the floral aroma of Riesling and Muscat, and methoxypyrazine, which contributes to the "green-bell pepper" aroma associated with Cabernet Sauvignon and Sauvignon blanc.
 When these components are "free" they are known as "flavor compounds" but when they combine with sugars in the grapes, they become glycosides or "flavor precursors".
 These compounds are found in trace amounts, and measured in parts per trillion.
 Through the action of acids and enzymes, glucosides derived from the sugar in the grapes go through hydrolysis, creating glycosides.
 These compounds are released during the late stages of winemaking and aging, when they augment or enhance flavor compounds.
 Theoretically, grapes with more flavor precursors have the potential to produce higher quality wine.

-Scientist have discovered it is possible to determine, to some extent, the presence of these compounds in the grape before harvest.
+Scientists have discovered it is possible to determine, to some extent, the presence of these compounds in the grape before harvest.
 One way is to measured with gas chromatograph-mass spectrometers.
 Another method is through analysis of the glycosyl-glucose assay.
 Through this method glycosides from the grape juice are isolated and then hydrolysized to yield glucose.
 The amount of glucose produced is then quantified and tabulated in results that are expressed as amount of glycosides in micromoles per liter or per grape berry.
 The relationship between the presence of glycosides in wine grapes and the potential for quality in the resulting wine is not exact science but this remains an area of continuing research and development.